anhinga/nanogpt-sketches/modulating-fields-1/inference-design.md

    before or after `att = F.softmax(att, dim=-1)` (most likely before, in order to not interfere with softmax normalization) we are going to play with adjusting the attention

-4) these probabilities will have to be handled as additional parameters in their respective methods (folding them into an existing parameter is not feasible for a number of reasons)
+4) these probabilities will have to be handled as additional parameters in their respective methods, like `generate` method of `GPT` class and `forward` methods of `Block` and `CausalSelfAttention` classes (folding them into an existing parameter is not feasible for a number of reasons)